 You currently may work on or off-campus to help with finances, but working while studying abroad is not as simple as working while at HPU.

 Immigration policy governs work, paid and unpaid internships, and volunteer experiences.
 Policies differ among countries.
 Consult the Visa Information page as well as the consular website of the country of interest, as these policies are updated without notice.

 As a general suggestion, you should not plan to work for pay while on your study abroad program.

 The following list is not comprehensive.
 You may find additional information through simple online searches.
-Please consider these resources as tools to assist you in the research process, remembering that some aid may be limited to location, language, field of study, etc. It is advisable to discuss your plans with a counselor in the Office of Financial Planning.
+Please consider these resources as tools to assist you in the research process, remembering that some aid may be limited to location, language, fields of study, etc. It is advisable to discuss your plans with a counselor in the Office of Financial Planning.

 Information on grants and awards relevant to study abroad applicants: